han41858/ejv/README.md

 ## `DataType`

-Specify the type of profferty to inspect.
+Specify the type of property to inspect.
 The values available are as follows.

 type|example
 ---|---